FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 | 3 | 1/4/1981 | 14.6                       |
 | 4 | 1/5/1981 | 15.8                       |

-The Dataset contains each day minimum temperature starting from 1st January 1981 till 31st December 1990.
+The Dataset contains each day's minimum temperature starting from 1st January 1981 till 31st December 1990.

 Now before moving forward check the data types of columns.